Philadelphia Water Quality at a Glance

 Is Philadelphia’s tap water safe to drink?

-Yes, Philadelphia’s tap water meets all federal and state drinking water standards and is tested over 500,000 times annually.
+Yes, Philadelphia’s tap water meets all federal and state drinking water standards and undergoes extensive testing with over 500,000 tests conducted annually.
 The city treats water from the Delaware and Schuylkill rivers using advanced filtration and disinfection processes.

-While the water leaving the treatment plants is safe, homes built before 1987 may have lead in their plumbing.
+While the water leaving treatment plants is safe, homes built before 1986 may have lead in their plumbing.
 Philadelphia Water Department recommends using NSF-certified filters if you live in older homes or apartments, especially if children or pregnant women are present.
-Free water testing and filters are available for qualifying residents.
+Free water testing is available for all residents by calling (215) 685-6300.

 How do I know if I have a lead service line?

-1. Use Philadelphia’s online service line lookup tool at pwdmaps.phila.gov/serviceLineLookup
+1. Use Philadelphia’s online service line lookup tool at water.phila.gov/service-line-map

 2. Look for the water service line where it enters your home (usually in the basement).
 Lead pipes are dull gray, soft enough to scratch with a key, and won’t attract a magnet.